Sunwood-ai-labs/AMATERASU/docs/README.en.md

 <img src="https://raw.githubusercontent.com/Sunwood-ai-labs/AMATERASU/refs/heads/main/docs/release_notes/header_image/release_header_v1.21.0.png" width="100%">

-- **Expanded LLM Tester Functionality**: Added two interfaces based on Gradio and Streamlit.
-Displays IP address information and detailed debugging information.
+- **Expanded LLM Tester Functionality**: Added two types of interfaces based on Gradio and Streamlit.
+IP address information and detailed debug information can now be displayed.
 - **Enhanced LiteLLM Functionality**: Integrated OpenRouter API and standardized model names.
-- **Infrastructure Improvements**: Optimized Docker environment, strengthened inter-container communication, and updated NextAuth URL settings for Langfuse3.
+- **Infrastructure Improvements**: Optimized Docker environment, strengthened inter-container communication, and updated the NextAuth URL setting for Langfuse3.
-- **Addition of New Presentation Tool**: Added Marp Editable UI.
+- **Added New Presentation Tool**: Added Marp Editable UI.
 Provides a containerized Markdown presentation editing environment.
 - **Enhanced Security**: Improved WAF settings, CSV file management for IP whitelists, and flexible security rule settings.
 - **Improved Configuration Management**: Added `.env.example` files for each component to standardize and document configuration files.

 - 📝 Notes:
-    - Existing configuration files need to be updated due to LiteLLM configuration changes.
+    - Existing configuration files need to be updated due to changes in LiteLLM settings.
     - The WAF IP whitelist needs to be migrated to the new CSV format.
-    - Check environment variable settings and update as needed.
+    - Check the environment variable settings and update as needed.